Bitcoin fee intelligence for AI agents

 What can an AI agent do with Bitcoin data?

-Real questions, real endpoints, real-time answers.
+Real fee questions, real endpoints, current answers.

 "What are current Bitcoin fees?"